Family adventures in Japan

 This superior 9 night itinerary introduces the best of Japan's iconic sights - from the skyscrapers of Tokyo to the ancient temples of Kyoto.

-Classic Japan (IJT Classic)
+Hands On Japan (IJT Classic)

 Family accommodation across Japan